irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_01-Creating_Synthetic_Content/Lesson_Plan-Generating_AI_Content.md

 **Answer:** The best practices include being specific, iterating and refining, providing context, using multiple services, reminding AI of constraints, and creating templates.

-**Review/Summary:** During this block of instruction, we learned how to generate AI content effectively using various tools and best practices.
+**Review/Summary:** During this learning experience, we learned how to generate AI content effectively using various tools and best practices.

 ## SECTION 5: participant EVALUATION